RahulH007/Violet_AI/README.md

 # VioletAI:Developer Tools for Generative AI

-DevHub is a platform that provides a suite of developer tools specifically designed for working with Generative AI models.
+VioletAI is a platform that provides a suite of developer tools specifically designed for working with Generative AI models.
 It aims to streamline the development, testing, and deployment of AI-powered solutions by offering a range of utilities that assist with tasks such as prompt engineering, debugging, model comparison, and more.

 ## Features